The

 the distribution and diversity of organisms.
 The Permian would

-end with the largest mass extinction.
+end with an abrupt warming trend and the largest mass extinction.

 Primary